 The villages of St. Gilgen, Fuschl am See and St. Wolfgang could epitomise chocolate box perfection.
 No wonder the scenery was such a star in The Sound of Music, filmed here and celebrated its 50th anniversary in style during 2015.
 If you’re a fan of this iconic film, be sure to take a Sound of Music tour while visiting.

-St. Wolfgang with its lovely medieval centre, hosts open-air classical concerts, operetta and brass band concerts.
+St. Wolfgang with its lovely medieval centre, that hosts open-air brass band concerts and frequent indoor classic and operetta concerts.
 From here you can take the iconic cog railway to the top of the Schafberg (1768m) the area’s highest mountain.
 Or you could take a scenic horse and carriage ride through meadows and local villages with an essential stop at a welcoming almshouse.